scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

         p.map(np.linalg.eig, [x for i in range(1024)])
         print(time.time() - t0)

-In this example we process several matricies from an array in parallel using Python's :code:`ThreadPool` while each separate matrix is computed in parallel by Intel |R| MKL.
+In this example we process several matrices from an array in parallel using Python's :code:`ThreadPool` while each separate matrix is computed in parallel by Intel |R| MKL.
-As a result, simillary to QR decomposition benchmark before, we stuck with quadratic oversubscription here.
+As a result, similarly to QR decomposition benchmark before, we stuck with quadratic oversubscription here.
 However, this code has a distinctive feature, in spite of parallel execution of eigenvalues search algorithm, it cannot fully utilize all available CPU cores.
 That is why an additional level of parallelism we used here may significantly improve overall benchmark performance.